How to Legalize Singapore Documents for Use in Vietnam

 Step 3.2.
 Legalized at the Ministry of Foreign Affairs of Vietnam

-Processing time: 5 business days
+Processing time: from 3 to 5 business days

 Required Result: A Vietnamese consular legalization stamp affixed to the back of the document